Towards materials at extremes: from intense dynamic compression to expansion

 Introduction

 The project aims at developing robust, reliable, and effective techniques for the generation of extreme conditions.
-Positive TPa as well as negative MPa pressures in liquids will be produced with limited resources available in everyday research environments.
+Positive TPa as well as negative MPa pressures in liquids will be produced with limited resources available in an everyday research environment.

 Integration of Approaches